Find us below in alphabetical order.

 I am interested in how hormones influence animal behaviour, particularly when they are transmitted from one generation to another.
 For my PhD I will work on how cuckoos manipulate their hosts through the begging display, and whether cuckoo "mothers" give their chicks the best start in life.
 I will conduct my field work with Robert Thomson's group from the University of Cape Town, in forests close to Oulu.
-I currently have funding from the Societas Pro Fauna et Flora Fennica and the Finnish Cultural Foundation (Suomen Kulttuurirahasto), and the LUOVA doctoral programme.
+I have funding from the Societas Pro Fauna et Flora Fennica, the Finnish Cultural Foundation (Suomen Kulttuurirahasto), and the LUOVA doctoral programme.